LL8848/DimNet/README.md

 What's DimNet?
 ------
-* DimNet is a special neural network, primarily designed to generate correlations for complex thermal-hydraulic problems, but can also be applied to other modeling problems.
+* DimNet is a special neural network, primarily designed to generate explicit & algebraic correlations for complex thermal-hydraulic problems, but can also be applied to other modeling problems.
 * DimNet is equivalent to a piecewise function of power-law-like equations.
+* One can train DimNet with experimental or simulation data and then convert the trained network to an explicit, power-law-like piecewise function.

 What this package does ...
 ------